By GlobalReach Technology’s Chief Security Officer, Dr Chris Spencer.

 So what’s the benefit?

-So long as the user is connected to the venue’s Wi-Fi service, the message remains on their lock screen and in their message history, making it much easier to find and go back to the captive portal.
+So long as the user is connected to the venue’s Wi-Fi service, the message remains on their lock screen and message history, making it much easier to find the venue’s captive portal.
 Previously, once users went past the captive portal there was no way to return.
-This new simple message makes it easy to check session information, their balance, or to extend the session.

-Imagine a real-life use case on an aeroplane where seatback screens are being removed in favour of passengers using their own devices.
-When the entire journey’s entertainment is concentrated through a traveller’s mobile phone or tablet this new ‘Venue Info URL’ makes it much easier for users to locate the home page, search the internet or choose a new movie to watch.
+Imagine a real-life use case on an airplane where seatback screens are being removed in favour of passengers using their own devices.
+This new ‘Venue URL’ makes it much easier for users to locate the home page, search the internet or choose a new movie to watch.

 Cue warm and fuzzy feelings about the Wi-Fi service provider, and a more pleasant flight.

-If you’re the public Wi-Fi service provider or venue, this has created a new potential way to communicate with users.
-The one-time message is controlled at the network level and protects the user experience by stopping the type of spam that can happen with text marketing.
-However venues can determine the page users are sent to, and have complete control over the page content.
-Depending on the type of venue, the possibilities as they say, are endless.
+If you’re a public Wi-Fi service provider or venue, this has created a new high-value way to engage with users.
+The one-time message is controlled at the network level and protects the user experience, stopping the type of spam that can happen with text marketing.
+Venues determine the page that users are sent to, and have complete control over the page content.
+Depending on the type of venue, the possibilities, are endless.

 Alongside Wi-Fi session information, a retailer could use this page to deliver offers and local promotions.
-At a festival or large outdoor event, the page can point to safety advice such as first aid or water points.
-For city centre municipal networks that we know are used by, among others, homeless residents, the page can direct them to public services and advice.
+The page can point to safety advice such as first aid or water points at a festival or large outdoor event.
+For smart city networks that we know are used by, among others, homeless residents, the page can direct them to public services and advice.

 GlobalReach Technology is an expert in building public Wi-Fi services and can help you to build your user experience using our Wi-Fi management platform.
-Talk to our professional services team who can advise on best practices to implement the new CAPPORT feature.
+Talk to our team who can advise on captive portal best practices, including CAPPORT implementation.